 Carl Gustaf Folke Hubertus was born on April 30, 1946, at Haga Palace in Stockholm, the eldest son of Gustaf Adolf and Princess Sibylla of Sachsen-Coburg-Gotha.
-His father was never to accede the Swedish throne, dying tragically in a plane crash at Copenhagen airport when Carl Gustaf was just one year old.
+His father was never to accede the Swedish throne, dying tragically in a plane crash at Copenhagen airport when Carl Gustaf was just nine months old.

 The Swedish royal family is very sporty and all of its members love the outdoors life, spending much of the winter skiing in Storlien and the summer at the Solliden Palace on the island of Öland.
 Here they indulge their love of riding, water sports and gardening.